 How Much Is a Fishing License in Arkansas?

-The cost of an Arkansas fishing license varies depending on factors like residency, age, license type, and duration.
-Here’s a breakdown of the most common license fees for 2024:
+The cost of a fishing license in Arkansas depends on your residency, age, and the type of license you choose.
+Here’s a detailed breakdown of fishing license fees for 2025:

 Resident Licenses: